rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > TODO: https://github.com/rust-lang/surveys/issues/57

-### In what ways are you comfortable communication about technical topics in English?
+### In what ways are you comfortable communicating about technical topics in English?

 Select all that apply: